KantaraInitiative/DistributedAssurance/OpenID Self Issued Identifier.md

 For these or any other reason the user needs to enable a different key and bind that key to their resources.
 This document is designed to provide secure means for that recovery.

-Note that recovery of the user access, which is the topic of this specification, may be a part of a larger process that includes the recovery of user data.
+Note that recovery of the user access, which is the topic of this specification, may also be a part of a larger process that includes the recovery of user data.

-(The point here was to include some of the recovery methods, which i know Markus was looking at.
-My question is whether any recovery mechanism should be normative.
-(My guess is that they are all non-normative and belong in a section below.)
+(The point here was to include some of the recovery methods inlcuding those generated in the DIF.
+It is an open question whether recovery mechanism should be normative or in an appendix.)
 Some thoughts:
-* Key is stored in a pfx file that is encrypted to a user secret.
+* Key is stored in a (e.g.) pfx file that is encrypted to a user secret.
-* Key is contained in a remove data store and can be restored if the user is authenticated.
+* Key is contained in a removable data store and can be restored if the user is authenticated.
 * Key could be shared between multiple user devices and any one could back up the other.
 (Android already enables this.)
-* A new key could be generated and bound the the user's PUID.
-* WebAuthn dual PRF function that takes two salts are returns two keys.
-That with 2FA to get decrytption key for user secret.
+* WebAuthn dual PRF function that takes two salts are returns two keys, use that with 2FA to get decrytption key for user secret.
+* A new key could be generated and bound to the user's ID.
+This would require assistance from a trusted server as well as some helper authentication factors.
-* OpenID Moderna Account forward spec OpenID Connect Account Porting https://openid.net/specs/openid-connect-account-porting-1_0.html
+* OpenID Moderna Account forward spec OpenID Connect Account Porting https://openid.net/specs/openid-connect-account-porting-1_0.html also requires a trusted server.
-* John Bradely: You could also include the WebAuthn credentialID in the did document as part of bootstraping info.
+* Include the WebAuthn credentialID in the did document as part of bootstraping info.
 Only the person with the authenticator would be able to decrypt the user secrets into the wallet.
+(John Bradely)
+* A collection of pictures (or phrases) could be presented to the user until the key data was fully recovered.
+(No small number of matches would suffice.)
+One example is [Fuzzy Vault].

-The following two helper functions can be used to enable recovery.
+The following helper functions can be used to enable recovery when a trusted server approach is chosen.
 * A FIDO / Web AuthN key is created on a key fob that can be used to initialize the user's identity on any device.
 * A QR could could be used to provide the secret information to unlock the user's secrets.